 Pipe Stress Analysis Seminars using CAESAR II

-These highly regarded seminars are conducted regularly in Houston, and in a variety of Canadian cities throughout the year.
+These highly regarded seminars are conducted regularly in Calgary, Toronto and Montreal.

 We also conduct many in-house seminars.